google-research/kauldron/kauldron/data/tf/README.md

 should **not** call `sub_ds.ds_for_current_process()` directly as this would skip the transformations from the sub dataset.

-See `kmix.SampleFromDatasets` for an example.
+See `kd.data.tf.SampleFromDatasets` for an example.

 ## Pipeline API